m4ztec/FamilyTols/HomeInventory/DEPLOYMENT.md

 3. **Port Configuration:**
    - Railway will automatically assign a public domain
-   - The container exposes both port 80 (Web UI + API proxy) and 8080 (direct API)
+   - The container exposes port 8080
-   - Traffic will route through port 80
+   - Kestrel serves both the API and static Web UI files

 ### Step 3: Deploy